 So thats how it works and how it has worked multiple times during the last six months believe it or not.
 Now some may think that these Phishing messages are easily prevented by tightening email protection policies or configurations.
 While that may even work for some scenarios it definitely is not a long term solution.
 Phishing messages develop all the time and eventually they will breach even the toughest email protections.
 Also keep in mind that there are other ways to steal identites as well.

 So the bottom line here is that you really need to pay attention to protecting the identities.
 And this is where Conditional Access comes in to play.
-And when we say Conditional Access we mean Conditional Access, not just the MFA (Multi Factor Authentication)
+And when we say Conditional Access we mean Conditional Access, not just the MFA (Multi Factor Authentication) that you can easily enable for users in Office 365 / Azure AD.

 With Azure AD Conditional Access you can configure policies to meet end user scenarios that you want to protect.
 Policies consist of Conditions and Actions based on them.